How To Write an Ineffective Email To a Photographer

 When I received the email below, it arrived at my Photography Licensing Request email box.
 Unless you want to license any of photos for use, that is absolutely the wrong email box to use.
 Normally will just outright delete messages without giving it a second thought.
 This time though, because it was the second one that came in on the incorrect email.
 For giggles, I decided to research them a little bit.
-Variations on "'NAME.com' spam / reviews / scam" etc. Nothing very in-depth, really.
+Variations on “‘NAME.com’ spam / reviews / scam” etc. Nothing very in-depth, really.
 Bottom line, this is not an effective email.

 Hi XXXXXXX and XXXXXX,